 • When you hear “no cost” refi’s being advertised, they are simply building the costs into a higher rate.

-• The HAMP and HARP loans are very hard to get, typically have to be processed at your current lender, and are priced somewhat higher than the current interest rates.
+• The HAMP and HARP loans are very hard to get.
+They typically have to be processed at your current lender.
+And are priced somewhat higher than the current interest rates.

-Don’t refinance if the costs are $4,000 and the savings are $100 a month, which is a 40 month recapture period, and you know you plan to move in 2 years!
+Don’t refinance if the costs are $4,000 and the savings are $100 a month.
+This is a 40 month recapture period.
+If you know you plan to move in 2 years this is not a good deal.
 And even without a planned move, a 40 month recapture period is horrible.
-I find most people I refinance achieve 10-18 month recapture periods, and save anywhere from $200 a month to $500 a month, or more.
+I find most people I refinance achieve 10-18 month recapture periods.
+And they save anywhere from $200 a month to $500 a month, or more.